 AOPA career opportunities

 Ever dream of turning your passion for aviation into a career?
-We're looking for an account manager II, event planner, aviation insurance agent, director of business operations, and Web graphic designer I. To learn more about other AOPA career opportunities,
+We're looking for an aviation technical specialist, Air Safety Institute intern, aircraft finance analyst I, member services representative, major gift officer, AOPA Live producer/videographer I, and account manager II.
+To learn more about other AOPA career opportunities,

 visit AOPA Online.